 In the rare exceptions when students breach the above, they will be dealt with according to the procedures detailed in this document to ensure that other students and staff can proceed effectively with their learning and teaching.
-Again, in these very rare cases, the Headmaster has the authority to temporarily exclude a student following a serious breach of behaviour expectations.
+Again, in these very rare cases, the Headmaster has the authority to temporarily suspend a student following a serious breach of behaviour.
 This will be for the shortest period possible with the intention of students reintegrating back into school.
 This allows for cooling off and a period of reflection, whilst evidence is collated.
 A meeting with parents will be arranged, usually within 1 working day and no longer than three working days.
-Work will be provided from day 1 of any exclusion by the personal Tutor and phone call home on a daily basis should be made by the Year Head or DSL to check the student has received appropriate work and their wellbeing is noted and logged.
+Work will be provided from day 1 of any suspension and a phone call home on a daily basis should be made by the Year Head or Designated Safeguarding Lead (DSL) to check the student has received appropriate work and their wellbeing is noted and logged.

-Where behaviour is poor, the opportunity to learn is reduced for all students within the same group by the teacher's distraction in dealing with the issue.
+Where behaviour is poor, the opportunity to learn can be reduced for all students within the same group by the teacher's distraction in dealing with the issue.